 UND has a number of resources on campus to help you navigate the University system, classes, and campus life.
 We're working on compiling a full list, but here are a few to get started.
 In the meantime, if you have questions, just ask, we're happy to assist!

 TRIO is a set of federally-funded college opportunity programs that motivate and support students from disadvantaged backgrounds in their pursuit of a college degree.
 Over 850,000 low-income, first-generation students and students with disabilities — from sixth grade through college graduation — are served by more than 2,800 programs nationally.
 TRIO programs provide academic tutoring, personal counseling, mentoring, financial guidance, and other supports necessary for educational access and retention.
 TRIO programs provide direct support services for students, and relevant training for directors and staff.

 The Writing Center is a place for students, faculty,and staff to talk about their work in progress with a writing consultant.

-The Student Success Center is here to help you succeed.
+The Student Academic & Career Services is here to help you succeed.
 Take advantage of their advisement, tutoring and learning services.